 If you want someone to buy out your share of the equity in your house, or any of your other assets, they should contact the OR as soon as possible after your bankruptcy order to progress this.
 If house prices rise, the amount that has to be paid will also increase.

-Most people don’t have to pay an IPA.
-In the last three months of 2015, only 13.4% of bankruptcy orders made resulted in an IPA – that is about 1 in every 8 people going bankrupt.
+Most people don’t have to make monthly payments in bankruptcy.
+In 2020 and 2021, only 14% of bankruptcy orders made resulted in an IPA – that is less than 1 in every 7 people going bankrupt.

-If, after looking at your monthly income and expenditure, you have over £20 of disposable income, you will be have to make monthly payments under an Income Payment Agreement (IPA).
-This is an amount which you will have to pay each month for three years from the date the IPA is made i.e. you will carry on making these payments after you are discharged.
-If you refuse to agree to an IPA, the OR can go to court and get an Income Payment Order set.
+If, after looking at your monthly income and expenditure, you have over £20 of disposable income, you may have to make monthly payments under an Income Payment Agreement (IPA).
+This is an amount that you will have to pay each month for three years from the date the IPA is made i.e. you will carry on making these payments after you are discharged.

 This may all sound very scary, but the Guidance Notes for the OR state: